NIEM/IEPD-Java-Bindings/README.md

 9. Has Maven plugin to create `package-info.java` and JAXB bindings file customized from the schema documents.

 ### Planned Future Capabilities
 * Create some generic Web services that can be generated from an IEPD (possibly another project).
 * Update Random data generator to handle NIEM/XML specific cases.
 * Setup randomly generated dates to use reasonable values.

+### Giving Feedback
+XML Schemas have many different complexities that JAXB does not like.
+As a result, some schemas won't translate properly to Java objects the way you intend.
+Please provide feedback to us and we will attempt to create your scenario in our test IEPD in this project and update how our JAXB bindings are generated.